 The IF function is one of the most popular and widely used functions in Excel.
 This function is used to test logical comparisons or conditions on a value.
 This is a powerful feature once you’ve learned the basics of constructing a statement.

-Writing an IF statement in Excel
+How to Write an IF statement in Excel

-The IF statement has two parts; first if a comparison or condition is TRUE, and second if a comparison or condition is FALSE.
+The IF statement has two parts; first IF a comparison or condition is TRUE, and second IF a comparison or condition is FALSE.

 In Excel it has following syntax to follow;